atteneder/glTFast/Documentation~/glTFast.md

   gltfAsset.InstantiateMainScene( new YourCustomInstantiator() );
 ```

+##### GameObjectInstantiator Setup

+The `GameObjectInstantiator` accepts settings (via the constructor's `settings` parameter).

+###### `skinUpdateWhenOffscreen`

+Meshes that are skinned or have morph targets and are animated might move way outside their initial bounding box and thus break the culling.
+To prevent this the `SkinnedMeshRenderer`'s *Update When Offscreen* property is enabled by default.
+This comes at a runtime performance cost (see [Determining a GameObject’s visibility](https://docs.unity3d.com/2021.2/Documentation/Manual/class-SkinnedMeshRenderer.html) from the documentation).

+You can disable this by setting `skinUpdateWhenOffscreen` to false.

 #### Logging

 When loading a glTF file, glTFast logs messages of varying severity (errors, warnigns or infos).
 Developers can choose what to make of those log messages.
 Examples: